Skyrmion lattice in centrosymmetric magnets with local Dzyaloshinsky-Moriya interaction: Discussion and Summary

-We then discuss some open questions for future study.
+We then discuss some open questions for future studies.
 One direct extension of the current work is the phase diagram in three dimensions.
-It is known that the magnetic phase diagram in two dimensions and three dimensions differs radically for chiral magnets \cite{Yu2010a,Muhlbauer2009,PhysRevB.88.195137}, and we expect the same is also true here.
-Here we have neglected the interlayer spin orbit coupling.
+It is known that the magnetic phase diagram in two and three dimensions differs radically for chiral magnets \cite{Yu2010a,Muhlbauer2009,PhysRevB.88.195137}, and we expect that the same is also true here.
+Here, we have neglected the interlayer spin orbit coupling.
 If such a spin orbit coupling is taken into account, there can be an extra twist of spins along the direction perpendicular to layers.
 This can generate three dimensional skyrmion texture with different skyrmion lattice symmetry.
 This idea has been validated in three dimensional inversion symmetric magnets with frustrated interlayer couplings \cite{PhysRevLett.120.077202}.
-Going beyond the simple spin orbit coupling vectors and local DMI vectors distribution studied here, more complex local DMI vectors distribution are possible depending on the local inversion symmetry breaking pattern, atomic crystal structure and constrained by Moriya's rule \cite{Moriya60}, which is likely to generate a plethora of spin textures for spins sitting at different sub-lattices.
+Going beyond the simple spin orbit coupling vectors and local DMI vector distribution studied here, more complex local DMI vector distributions are possible depending on the local inversion symmetry breaking pattern, atomic crystal structure, and constrained by Moriya's rule \cite{Moriya60}, which is likely to generate a plethora of spin textures for spins sitting at different sub-lattices.